Example of High Dynamics

 So what??
 Even if we managed to reduce the number of false alarms to 5 per day, could it represent a strategic alarming system?
 Adding actual process dynamics to the mix, can SPC give a system manufacturing managers relies on, and that keeps their concerns and ulcers at bay?

 What most does is to make assumptions on a limited set of important parameters to monitor, and carefully track these by plotting them in their Control Charts, X-mR Charts or whatever they use to try and separate the cliff from the wheat.
 These KPI’s are often captured and analyzed well downstream in the manufacturing process, often after multiple units are combined into a system.

 The origin could easily come from one of the components upstream, manufactured one month ago in a batch that by now has reached 50.000 units.
 A cost-failure relationship known as the 10x rule says that for each step in the manufacturing process a failure is allowed to continue, the cost of fixing it increases by a factor of 10.
 A failure found at the system level can mean that technicians will need to pick apart the product, allowing for new problems to arise.

 One of the big inherent flaws of Statistical Process Control, according to standards of modern approaches such as Lean Six Sigma, is that it makes assumptions of where problems are coming from.
 This is an obvious consequence of assuming stability in what in reality are highly dynamic factors, as mentioned earlier.
 Trending and tracking a limited set of KPIs only enhance this flaw.
-This again kicks of improvement initiatives likely to fail at focusing on your most pressing or cost efficient issues.
+This again kicks off improvement initiatives likely to fail at focusing on your most pressing or cost-efficient issues.

 Real-Time Dashboards and drill-down capabilities allow you to quickly identify the contributors to poor performance.
 Here is it apparent that Product B has a single failure contributing to around 50% of the waste.
 There is no guarantee that Step 4 is included in monitored KPIs within an SPC system, but it is critical that the trend is brought to your attention